cli/cli/acceptance/README.md

 The token to use for authenticatin with the `GH_HOST`.
 This must already have the necessary scopes for each test, and must have permissions to act in the `GH_ACCEPTANCE_ORG`.
 See [Effective Test Authoring](#effective-test-authoring) for how tests must handle tokens without sufficient scopes.

+It's recommended to create and use a Legacy PAT for this; Fine-Grained PATs do not offer all the necessary privileges required.
+You can use an OAuth token provided via `gh auth login --web` and can provide it to the acceptance tests via `GH_ACCEPTANCE_TOKEN=$(gh auth token --hostname <host>)` but this can be a bit confusing and annoying if you `gh auth login` again without `-s` and lose the required scopes.

 ---

 A full example invocation can be found below: